DSCmatter/Agentic_Firewall/README.md

 Inspired from [Anthropic Research](https://www.anthropic.com/news/disrupting-AI-espionage)

-Agentic Firewall is a lightweight security wrapper that intercepts and validates Model Context Protocol (MCP) tool calls, providing enterprise-grade access control for AI agents like Claude.
+Agentic Firewall is a lightweight security wrapper that intercepts and validates Model Context Protocol (MCP) tool calls, providing access control for AI agents like Claude.

 Here, we have utilized only filesystem, in the future we will also utilize the weather api as experiment and so on...